AppleBoiy/my-grader/README.md

 efficiently.
 It generates test cases, runs them against your functions, and provides detailed summaries of the test results.
 This can be particularly useful for students and developers working on programming assignments.

+## Project Status

+MyGrader is currently in the alpha development stage.
+It's actively being worked on and improved.
+Feel free to contribute and help make it even better!

 ## Table of Contents

 - [Usage](#usage)